srikar008/heart-repo/README.md

-"This app works based on a model which has run Random Forest Regression predicts the hearts condition with above 85% accuracy."
+"This app works based on a model produced using Random Forest Regression and it predicts the hearts condition with above 85% accuracy."